1. Home: Explore careers

 University

-You'll need a degree or a postgraduate qualification accredited by the Royal Town Planning Institute (RTPI).
+You can study for a degree or a postgraduate qualification accredited by The Royal Town Planning Institute (RTPI).

 Subjects include: